jazho76/shellwebsite/README.md

 ## License

-The framework is MIT licensed, see [LICENSE](LICENSE).
+This project is MIT licensed, see [LICENSE](LICENSE).
 Fork it, ship it, do what you want.

-The content in `src/plugins/me/` (bio, links, copy) and the `jazho76` theme are mine.
-Legally the MIT license covers it too, but socially please rip it out and put your own in before deploying.

 Bundled third-party color palettes are credited in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).